Artificial intelligence (AI) is a world changer, and it's unleashing a tidal wave of wealth that will be unlike anything we've ever seen before...

 That’s over 4.65 times worldwide smartphone sales in 2021.

 It’ll fuel a massive new segment of our economy that barely existed just a couple years ago

 International Data Corporation says it will even save the U.S. government $41 billion or more every single year!

 This technology will reshape our future.

 And here are a few ways it’ll do that...

 AI Is Helping to Protect Your Identity

-The Federal Trade Commission (FTC) recently reported that identity theft cases had more than doubled between 2019 and 2020.
-The FTC also revealed an astonishing 2,920% increase in the number of identity theft cases involving government benefits between 2019 and 2020
+The Federal Trade Commission (FTC) says that identity theft cases had more than doubled between 2019 and 2020.
+The FTC also revealed an astonishing 2,920% increase in the number of identity theft cases involving government benefits between 2019 and 2020.

 But AI is offering a solution.
-And in this case, it's through something called “deep learning."3
+And in this case, it's through something called “deep learning."